cstools-app/faceit-wrapper/README.md

 Package uses 2 dependencies [isomorphic-unfetch](https://www.npmjs.com/package/isomorphic-unfetch) and [lodash](https://www.npmjs.com/package/lodash).

-Still need to write documentation and tests for this
+Still need to write more documentation and tests for this

-can be used but there might be bugs ;P

 Check the [documentation](https://developers.faceit.com/docs/tools/data-api)
 for up to date information